 Then those of Israelite lineage separated themselves from all foreigners; and they stood and confessed their sins and the iniquities of their fathers.

 b.
 Confessed their sins: This was important.
-They had to realize and admit their missing of God’s mark.
+They had to realize and admit that they had missed God’s mark.

 i.
-How do we sin?
 The English word sin comes from the idea “to miss the mark.”
 In an archery tournament, if one did not hit the target in the right place, they would say they “sinned.”
 A sin might miss the target by an inch, or it might miss it by ten feet – but it was still a sin either way.
-We sin when we do what God has told us not to do (telling us either in His Word, in our conscience, or through legitimate authority), or when we do not do what God has told to do (telling us in Word, conscience, or authority).
+We sin when we do what God has told us not to do (telling us either in His word, in our conscience, or through legitimate authority), or when we do not do what God has told us to do (telling us in word, conscience, or authority).
 Not all sin is the same, but all sin is sin.

 c.
-And the iniquities of their fathers: This was also important, because they had to admit that not only they were sinners, but they came from sinful ancestors.
+And the iniquities of their fathers: This was also important because they had to admit that not only were they sinners, but that they came from sinful ancestors.
 This was especially important in Israel, where there was a tradition of glorifying their forefathers.

 i.
 This does not mean there was some type of “generational curse” that had to be broken.
 God does not punish the children for their father’s sin, and it is evil to say He does (Ezekiel 18).
 We do recognize that those raised in an environment of sin may very well repeat those same sins, but not because they must – but because their environment made it an easy choice to make.

 d.
-They stood and confessed: It should not seem strange that after such great victories, both with building and spiritually, that there was such humble repentance.
+They stood and confessed: It should not seem strange that after such great victories, in both the physical restoration of the wall and the spiritual restoration of the people, there was such humble repentance.
 This shows that repentance isn’t something we finish after coming to Jesus.
 It is something that grows as we grow closer to Jesus.

 i.
 “Repentance grows as faith grows.
 Do not make any mistake about it; repentance is not a thing of days and weeks, a temporary penance to be got over as fast as possible!
 No it is the grace of a lifetime, like faith itself.
 Repentance is the inseparable companion of faith.”
 (Spurgeon)

 iii.
 This great, humble gathering of God’s people took place only two days after the end of the joyful celebration of the feast of tabernacles.
-They had drawn close to God, and now He is drawing them even closer!
+They had drawn close to God, and now God was drawing them even closer.

 And they stood up in their place and read from the Book of the Law of the LORD their God for one-fourth of the day; and for another fourth they confessed and worshiped the LORD their God.

 i.
-“In light of the previous chapter we may take it that the reading was no mere stream of words, but punctuated with explanatory comments and applications to the present situation.”
-(Kidner).
+“In the light of the previous chapter we may take it that the reading was no mere stream of words, but punctuated with explanatory comments and applications to the present situation.”
+(Kidner)

 b.
-They confessed and worshipped the LORD their God: This brokenness of heart has led them to humbly come before God and hear His Word.
+They confessed and worshiped the LORD their God: This brokenness of heart has led them to humbly come before God and hear His word.
 A sure first step of revival is this brokenness of heart.